microsoft/vscode-docs/docs/languages/typescript.md

 ![Global symbols are shown in the suggestion list](images/typescript/auto-import-pre.png)

-If you choose one of the suggestion from another file or module, VS Code will automatically add an import for it.
+If you choose one of the suggestions from another file or module, VS Code will automatically add an import for it.
 In this example, VS Code adds an import for `Hercules` to the top of the file:

 ![After selecting a symbol from a different file, an import is added for it automatically](images/typescript/auto-import-post.png)

-Auto imports requires TypeScript 2.6+ and are enabled by default.
+The Auto imports feature requires TypeScript 2.6+ and is enabled by default.
 You can disable auto imports by setting `"typescript.autoImportSuggestions.enabled": false`.

 ## Formating